 First, does coffee go bad?
 Does it expire like some items in our kitchen?
-As a matter of fact, coffee doesn’t go bad, and a “bad” cup of java won’t ruin your day.
+Coffee doesn’t go bad, and a “bad” cup of java won’t ruin your day.
 However, if the beans or ground get wet, they can’t be used or reused and must be trashed.

 How Long Does Coffee Last?

-Coffee is dry, packed food, and like most dry goods, there is no fixed expiration date to keep in mind.
-However, it good to note coffee that is poorly stored losses its flavor and freshness and coffee past the expiration date deteriorates.
+Coffee is dry, packed food; like most dry goods, there is no fixed expiration date to keep in mind.
+However, it is good to note coffee that is poorly stored losses its flavor and freshness, and coffee past the expiration date deteriorates.

 Bonus!
 Coffee’s best friends are cool temperatures and darkness.

 To better help you understand how long coffee lasts, let’s have a look at how long to keep it in different forms.

 Whole bean coffee lasts the longest of all.
 They don’t go bad fast, and it is advisable to keep them until brewing for ultimate freshness and grinding only what you will use.
 Always use whole beans within three to four weeks for freshness and overall flavor.

 As mentioned above, only grind the amount of coffee you need.
 If you opt to buy ground beans, make sure to use them within two weeks of opening.

 Once brewed, how long does it last?
 If kept at room temperature, once brewed, coffee should be consumed the same day, if possible, within 12 hours.
 You can also store brewed coffee in the refrigerator for 3- 4 days.